micabo/fixeddecimal/README.md

-# Fixed Decimals
+# Fixed Decimals (`fixeddecimal`)

 To the best of my knowledge R does not have a package that implements (exact) decimal arithmetic.
-This package aims at providing this functionality.
+This package aims at providing some of this functionality for _simple_ tasks.
-Currently, the implementation is very basic and does not cover much of what you'd want to do with the data type.
+I found using decimal arithmetic useful for some simple/short calculations.
+For example, calculations in a report where a reviewer might check a calculation with a few decimal digits by hand and will expect a certain result (which cannot be guaranteed with binary floating point numbers).

-The decimal representation is built on the data type `bigz` provided by the `gmp` package.
+The decimal representation in this package is built on the data type `bigz` provided by the `gmp` package.

+All implemented operations for decimals (`+`, `-`, `*`, `/`, `mean`, `min`, `max`) on decimals x and y will require the decimals to have the same number of fractional decimal digits and will retain the number of decimals digits of the input variables.
+Operations `*`, `/` and `mean` will round the result (away from zero).
+Multiple operations of this type will lead to multiple rounding.